Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus

 which are traceless, have vanishing partial traces, and are normalized according to $\Tr(\hh_i^2)=1$.
-Each data point in Fig.~\ref{fig:mera-var} corresponds to 1000 TNS with tensors sampled according the Haar measure.
-The numerical results confirm the scaling $(b\eta)^\tau$ with corrections at small $\tau$ and due to the finite number of layers $T$.
-The extracted decay factors $b\eta$ show the predicted $\chi$ dependence.
+Each data point in Fig.~\ref{fig:mera-var} corresponds to 1000 TNS with all tensors sampled according the Haar measure.
+The numerical results confirm the scaling $(b\eta)^\tau$ with corrections at small $\tau$ and small $T-\tau$.
+The extracted decay factors $b\eta$ display the expected $\chi$ dependence in accordance with Eqs.~\eqref{eq:MERAbin-E2-diag} and \eqref{eq:eta}.
 As a numerically sampling of 2D MERA and TTNS is computationally expensive, a direct extraction of decay factors from sampled gradient variances is currently not possible for 2D.